scala-steward/dt-lab-scala-alligator/README.md

 ```

 ### LINK API

+SEE PROTOTYPE BASED PROGRAMMING - links are made to objects, not types

 this is the least worked out but is needed to support a graph and dynamic aggregates and fusion